tgac-vumc/BLADE/README.md

 BLADE framework.
 To construct a prior knowledge of BLADE, we used single-cell sequencing data.
 Cell are subject to phenotyping, clustering and differential gene expression analysis.
 Then, for each cell type, we retrieve average expression profiles (red cross and top heatmap), and standard deviation per gene (blue circle and bottom heatmap).
 This prior knowledge is then used in the hierarchical Bayesian model (bottom right) to deconvolute bulk gene expression data.

 #### Demo notebook is available [here](https://github.com/tgac-vumc/BLADE/blob/master/jupyter/BLADE%20-%20Demo%20script.ipynb).
 You can also run the demo using [Binder](https://mybinder.org/v2/gh/tgac-vumc/BLADE/master).
 Note that for the testing on Binder, parallel processing has to be disabled by setting `Njob` to 1.
+BLADE significantly performs better with high number of cores, epecially when `Nsample`, `Ngene` and `Ncell` is high.
+In case of Binder, we recommend the following setting:

+- `Ncell=3`
+- `Ngene=50`
+- `Nsample=10`

+It takes about 30 minutes to complete the demo execution on Binder.

+## System Requirements

+### Hardware Requirements

+BLADE can run on the minimal computer spec, such as Binder (1 CPU, 2GB RAM on Google Cloud), whend data size is small.
+However, BLADE can significantly benefit from the larger amount of CPUs and RAM.
+Empirical Bayes procedure of BLADE runs indepednet opetimization procedure that can be parallelized.
+In our evaluation, we used a computing node with the following spec:

+- 40 threads (Xeon 2.60GHz)
+- 128 GB RAM

+### OS Requirements

+The package development version is tested on Linux operating systems.
+(CentOS 7 and Ubuntu 16.04).

 ## Installation